 Congratulations!
-You’ve created a schedule for your first semester!
-You are now on the path to your new journey in the UConn Honors Program.
+You’ve seen the campus and created a schedule for your first semester!
+You are now on the path to your new journey in the UConn Honors Program at Stamford.

-Before making any changes, check any necessary AP scores and make sure they have been sent to UConn.
-It takes time for the scores to be sent and for them to be processed onto your transcript, so do this now!
+Before making any changes, check any necessary AP scores and make sure they have been sent to UConn in addition to any transfer credit transcripts.
+It takes time for your credit to be sent and processed onto your transcript, so do this now!

 Trouble enrolling?
 Here is a list of possible reasons you might not be able to enroll in a class.

 Beyond Orientation, remember there are lots of folks in Honors who can help you stay whelmed:

 - Peer Support: